 Spousal support is an award in a divorce suit of periodic payments from the future income of one spouse for the support of the other.
 A court may order either spouse to pay, depending on the incomes of both parties.
-If you are considering a divorce or are already in the process, you should speak to an Austin spousal support lawyer.
+If you are considering a divorce or are already in the process, you should speak to an experienced spousal support lawyer.
 Whether you expect to recover support or make payments, your attorney could advocate on your behalf.

 How Do Courts Calculate Spousal Maintenance?

 The duration of spousal support payments is dependent on the length of the marriage.
 Courts do not order permanent payments.
 Spousal maintenance is intended to be of limited duration.
 In a 30-year marriage, the payments may last at most ten years.
 In shorter marriages, the payments may last five or seven years.